Thursday's Columns

 “Five trillion dollars,” I said.
 “That would be the bank’s initial capitalization, fractional reserves for hundreds of trillions of dollars to fix things up — new levees along the Mississippi to better protect the towns there from the ravages of spring floods; a canal from Alaska to water the deserts of the vast American West.
 Hundreds of thousands of miles of underground pipes are getting old.
 Bridges over rivers will eventually just fall down if we ignore our physical infrastructure,” I said, and then looked around to see if I was making a scene.
 I was relieved.
 The candidate’s look was like “tell me more.”

 “We’ve done it before,” I went on, enthusiastically.
 “It’s basically what Hamilton did after the Revolution, Lincoln’s Greenbacks, FDR’s Reconstruction Finance Corporation… Kennedy was moving in that direction when he was killed…” I tumbled on… “I don’t really understand finance, but I guess it’s doable.
-The effort is being led by a woman who was an economist at the World Bank and one day it dawned on her that money did not have to be a limited resource.
+The effort is being led by a woman who was a senior economist at the International Monetary Fund and maybe one day it just dawned on her that money did not have to be a limited resource.
 A bill to establish a National Infrastructure Bank has been introduced in Congress… H.B.
-3535.
+5356.
 It’s got dozens of co-sponsors.
 I think it’s a big story.
 But hardly anybody knows about it.
 That’s because of where they get their news.
 It’s never been mentioned in the Denver Post as far as I know.”

 I was on a roll but then remembered that I was there to interview a candidate for the town’s city council.